 Understanding why they need to chew:

 The need to chew for many autistic children (and adults) comes from sources such as anxiety, being overstimulated, or even bored.
 I have a horrible need to chew, even still as an adult.
 Any time I am overly focused, there is typically something in my mouth.
-Most times, I do not realize I am chewing until little man says, “get that out of your mouth,” lol.
+Most times, I do not realize I am chewing until our 3 years old says, “get that out of your mouth,” lol.
 As for many people with Autism and SPD, the need for oral stimulation is completely involuntary.

 When Oral Stimming causes an issue: